 Excellence in pasture management and feed budgeting is required for retaining New Zealand’s competitive advantage in dairying.

 Determine what energy is required for different scenarios.
-Allocate just enough feed, not too much or too little, from using information in the following pages.
+Allocate just enough feed, not too much or too little, from using the information in the following pages.

-The nutritional characteristics of pasture and other commonly used feeds and the advantages and disadvantages of their use.
+The nutritional characteristics of pasture and other commonly used feeds, and the advantages and disadvantages of their use.

 Determine whether supplements other than pasture can be used to improve profitability.

 Important information for managing a herd.
 Body condition score targets, breeding dates, calf rearing, animal health and welfare requirements.